Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 This section should explain the current operational practices of the service.

-1. Specify any temporary or permanent deviations from the policy for operational reasons
+1. Deviations.
+Specify any temporary or permanent deviations from the policy for operational reasons.
-1. With reference to section (#recommendations-for-dns-privacy-services) provide specific details of which capabilities are provided on which client facing addresses and ports
+1. Client facing capabilities.
+With reference to section (#recommendations-for-dns-privacy-services) provide specific details of which capabilities are provided on which client facing addresses and ports:
-1. Specify the authentication name to be used (if any) and if TLSA records are published (including options used in the TLSA records)
+    1. For DoT, specify the authentication name to be used (if any) and if TLSA records are published (including options used in the TLSA records)
-1. Specify the SPKI pin sets to be used (if any) and policy for rolling keys
+    1. For DoT, specify the SPKI pin sets to be used (if any) and policy for rolling keys
+1. Upstream capabilities.
+With reference to section (#data-sent-onwards-from-the-server) provide specific details of which capabilities are provided upstream for data sent to authoritative servers.
-1. Provide contact/support information for the service
+1. Support.
+Provide contact/support information for the service.
 1. Jurisdiction.
 This section should communicate the applicable jurisdictions and law enforcement regimes under which the service is being provided.
-    - Specify the operator entity or entities that will control the data and be responsible for their treatment, and their legal place of business
+    - Specify the operator entity or entities that will control the data and be responsible for their treatment, and their legal place of business.
-    - Specify, either directly or by pointing to the applicable privacy policy, the relevant privacy laws that apply to the treatment of the data, the rights that users enjoy in regard to their own personal information that is treated by the service, and how they can contact the operator to enforce them
+    - Specify, either directly or by pointing to the applicable privacy policy, the relevant privacy laws that apply to the treatment of the data, the rights that users enjoy in regard to their own personal information that is treated by the service, and how they can contact the operator to enforce them.
-    - Additionally specify the countries in which the servers handling the DNS requests and the data are located (if the operator applies a geolocation policy so that requests from certain countries are only served by certain servers, this should be specified as well)
+    - Additionally specify the countries in which the servers handling the DNS requests and the data are located (if the operator applies a geolocation policy so that requests from certain countries are only served by certain servers, this should be specified as well).
-    - Specify whether the operator has any agreement in place with law enforcement agencies, or other public and private parties dealing with security and intelligence, to give them access to the servers and/or to the data
+    - Specify whether the operator has any agreement in place with law enforcement agencies, or other public and private parties dealing with security and intelligence, to give them access to the servers and/or to the data.
-1. Describe how consent is obtained from the user of the DNS privacy service differentiating
+1. Consent.
+Describe how consent is obtained from the user of the DNS privacy service differentiating
     - Uninformed users for whom this trust relationship is implicit
     - Privacy-conscious users, that make an explicit trust choice